 |A field of lava on the left side of the road.|

 After using touch screens for over two years I’m not about to go back to the old way and will have no choice but to return it in the next few weeks after the holiday return season has passed.
 In the interim, I’ll order the correct model online in the next few weeks.
-Oh, digital drama never ceases, for us, often self induced!
+Oh, the digital drama never ceases, for us, often self-induced!

-With varying sleeping schedules, its never easy having families together.
-I’m a “early to bed and early to rise” person.
-Its ironic how our own families seem to follow suit on the sleeping schedules.
+With varying sleeping schedules, it’s never easy having families together.
+I’m an “early to bed and early to rise” person.
+It’s ironic how our own families seem to follow suit on the sleeping schedules.

 |A pretty shoreline.|